SayaliCPatil/LSD_DETECTOR_ML/README.md

 # LSD_DETECTOR_ML

-This Repository Contains ML project for lumpy skin disease detection using CNN algorith, with training &amp; testing dataset
+#this project contains ML models for Lumpy Skin Dieseas detection and classification.
+#the model works on image datasets.